ezsystems/ezplatform/INSTALL_ARCHIVE.md

-Select either installation or upgrade from options bellow:
+Select either installation or upgrade from the options below:

 # A. Installation instructions